 MMT is nothing new.
 It’s just another big government prescription from statists who believe you can manipulate economies and control the people through central planning in the name of justice, equality, and prosperity.

 Conservatives and libertarians often joke that the left thinks the White House and Congress have some magical money tree to eternally cover the cost of their something-for-nothing schemes.
 Well, this quip is becoming a reality because the anointed took the sarcasm seriously.
 The next time a Democrat wants to spend $40 trillion on a progressive cause du jour, they don’t need to beg a Fed Chairman.
 They’ll just head down to the dungeons of Capitol Hill, insert a dollar amount, and witness the ink apply to green paper.
-Checkmate, fiscal conservatives!We value your comments!
-Please weigh in on our comment section below.
+Checkmate, fiscal conservatives!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com